atiselsts/feature-group-selection/README.md

-This repository publishes the code and datasets used in the paper *Atis Elsts, Niall Twomey, Ryan McConville, and Ian Craddock.
+This repository has the code and datasets referenced in the paper *Atis Elsts, Niall Twomey, Ryan McConville, and Ian Craddock.
 Accuracy-Energy Trade-Off in Feature Selection for Activity Recognition using Wearable Accelerometers.
-Submitted to Elsevier Journal of Computer Networks and Applications*.
+Elsevier Journal of Computer Networks and Applications, In Press. https://doi.org/10.1016/j.jnca.2020.102770*.

 ## Structure ##

-This repo has the following structure:
+The structure of this repository:

 * `datasets` - raw acceleration data for each of the datasets used.
 The data is raw, but already cleaned up.
 * `datasets/HAR`- this is the HAR dataset data.
 It has 6 activities.